About This Article

 Obesity

 Any couple trying to conceive should endeavour to maintain a healthy body weight.
 Eating a healthy diet and maintaining a healthy weight gives a couple the best chance of conceiving, maintaining a healthy pregnancy, and producing a healthy baby.
 Eliminating soft drinks is possibly one of the easiest ways for an overweight or obese person to reduce excess calories and sugar.
-The calories you save can now be invested in nutrient-rich foods.
+The calories you save can now be invested in nutrient-rich foods that support fertility and overall health.

 Caffeine